La Luna Roja

 La Luna Roja is the first full length flamenco ballet ever performed on the Philippine stage.
 An offering by the Philippine flamenco foundation, Fundacion Centro Flamenco, the ballet is an original work created by Emma Estrada based on a story written by her.
 Estrada describes writing the tale with an eye towards creating a flamenco ballet, labelling La Luna Roja as flamenco's twist on the traditional ballet.
 While ballets such as The Sleeping Beauty (ballet) are traditionally mediums of telling a story, Flamenco is more often performed without a specific story.
 La Luna Roja blends the concept of flamenco and ballet together.
 La Luna Roja is directed by Leo Rialp, the lauded movie and stage director and choreographed by Estrada, as its artistic director.
 The 2017 staging of the ballet also included choreography by acclaimed flamenco artist Javier Martos.
 The ballet has been described as a "dark fairytale... told through the passionate and fiery art form that is flamenco."

 Synopsis

 La Luna Roja is a flamenco ballet presented in two acts.
-It tells the story of a feared Sorceress who placed a curse on the village for their role in her son's suicide and how love and sacrifice redeems the village.
+It tells the story of a feared Sorceress who placed a curse on the village for their role in her son's suicide and how love and sacrifice redeem the village.